AbyelT/DD2482-devops-tasks/openfaas-tutorial/step1.md

-We start by launching the Kubernetes cluster:
+Start by launching the Kubernetes cluster:
  `launch.sh`{{execute}}

-We can check that we have kubectl installed: `kubectl version`{{execute}}
+You can check that the latest Kubernetes Command-line tool (kubectl) is installed: `kubectl version`{{execute}}

-You can verify that the Kubernetes cluster is up and running with the commands below:
+Verify that the Kubernetes cluster is up and running with the commands below:

 - Get addresses of the master and services: `kubectl cluster-info`{{execute}}